 STEP 17 – Prepare the front spindle by attaching the lower ball joint.
 Ours has an XJ40 unit which is sealed and need smaller bolts 5/16-3/4 bolts.
 We still used the paired tab washers.

-STEP 18 – The next couple steps link up the rest of the suspension with the jack pre-loading the torsion bar.
+STEP 18 – The next couple steps show linking up the rest of the suspension with the jack pre-loading the torsion bars.
+Typically I would recommend installing the engine at this point to fit the torsion bar and reaction plate in one fell swoop.
+Sometimes customers and production require a rolling car however so this will show how to fit without the engine in place.
 Loosely attach the stub axle carriers with the provided (hopefully) nyloc nut to the lower control arm.
-With a jack and the car’s weight you can mate up the top control arm.
+With a jack and the car's weight you can mate up the top control arm.

 STEP 19 – Mount both dampers with the jack still in place.
 You might be able to seat the ball joints now without them spinning, if not do the lower one once the jack is lowered and the top once the engine weight provides more friction.
 With the jack removed, the damper limits downward movement.